NashJames/NashJames/README.md

 <img align="right" src="./OG Tree of Life.svg" width="210" height="245">

 ## :snowboarder: Me
 Hi, I'm James - a graduate full-stack developer at **IBM**.
-I love sports, movies, colour and problem solving.
+I love sports, movies, colour and solving problems.

-I plan to use the time I do have to learn and create various open-source projects.
-We can work to decentralise solutions to the world's greatest problems.
+I'm using what spare time I do have to learn and improve through small open-source projects.
+My eventual aim is to contribute towards the world's most impactful problems, possibly through more decentralised solutions.

 ## :pushpin: Current Projects
   - [ ] IBM Enterprise Software